celestepalet/API_testing_A/README.md

 1. Getting started

-        For run this project will be necessary install WordPress 6.2, Mysql 5.7, Python 3.8, pip 23.0.1 and all the requiremnets in requirements.txt
+        For run this project will be necessary install WordPress 6.2, Mysql 5.7, Python 3.8, pip 23.0.1 and all the requirements in requirements.txt
-        1. Install WordPress locally and his DB:
+        1. Install WordPress locally and its DB:
                                 1. Install Docker and docker compose
                                 2. Download the docker-compose in https://github.com/celestepalet/Run-Wordpress-Locally
                                 3. In a bash terminal run $ docker compose up -d
-                                4. Go to http://localhost:80/ and follow the instructions for finish the instalation
+                                4. Go to http://localhost:80/ and follow the instructions for finish the installation
                                 5. Install in WordPress the plugin "WordPress REST API Authentication"
                                 6. Activate the plugin